andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 Secondary instances can be added and removed, and scaled independently, providing a degree of horizontal scalability for read queries.
 Since Web applications tend to have a much higher proportion of read queries to write queries, possibly as much as 10 times the level of reads to writes, horizontal scalability is an important and commonly used way to support higher levels of traffic by adding more read only replicas.

 You've seen how to distribute read queries.
 Is there any way to distribute Writes (DML) in PostgreSQL?
-While writes cannot be distributed to multiple instances running a database, if we bend the definition a bit and consider how writes could be split up into multipel tables, in a sense this is supported using the PostgreSQL table partitioning mechanism.
+While writes cannot be distributed to multiple instances running a database, if we bend the definition a bit and consider how writes could be split up into multiple tables, in a sense this is supported using the PostgreSQL table partitioning mechanism.

 Read on to learn more about that.